codesculpture/npm-deno-err/README.md

 After that i changed the import path of express to locally (from node_modules)

-It was actually my silly mistake,
+EDIT: It was actually my silly mistake,

-I dint explicitly specified the index.js file express folder...
+I dint explicitly specified the index.js file in express folder...

 Here's the following path